MishaAfanasiuk/nextjs-usage/README.md

 ### To execute end to end tests
 * npm run test:e2e

-### Task description:
+### Description:

-This coding exercise consists in implementing a little backend micro-service which aims to serve the cars data.
+This is a little backend micro-service which aims to serve the cars data.
 This component will expose a REST api providing CRUD operations to fetch one or several cars, create, update and delete a car.
 Though this api, it will also be possible: